SKU: S2004

 • Preservation of Skin’s Natural Flora: Zinc Ricinoleate possesses unique properties that make it non-disruptive to the skin’s natural flora.
 It does not interfere with the beneficial bacteria on the skin.

-• Fungicidal and Bacterial Properties: Zinc Ricinoleate exhibits fungicidal and bacterial properties due to its unique properties, further enhancing its effectiveness in odor control.
+• Fungicidal and Bacterial Properties: Zinc Ricinoleate exhibits fungicidal and bacterial properties due to its unique properties, enhancing its effectiveness in odor control.

 • Emulsion-Type Deodorants: Zinc Ricinoleate is particularly useful in formulating emulsion-type deodorants.

-Safety and Sustainability
+Safety and Sustainability of Zinc ricinoleate

 Zinc Ricinoleate comes from castor oil, a natural oil extracted from the seeds of the Ricinus communis plant.